SALT-NIRWALS/nirwals/docs/source/usage_reduce.rst

 :kbd:`--dumps`
   Mostly used for debugging.
 When provided the tool also writes a number of intermediate data products to disk that allow testing and verification.
+Output is a single-extension datacube, containing one read for layer.
+Note that depending on the number of reads these dump files will be rather large.

+  Options are:
+  * **raw** Raw reads as written by instrument, no corrections applied.
+  * **refpixcorr** Reads after subtracting the selected reference pixel correction.
+  * **linearized** Data with reference pixel and nonlinearity correction applied
+  * **all** All of the above

 :kbd:`--report`
   adds a condensed summary of all files and tools used during the reduction